Schian/CCNA/JITL_CCNA/notes/20_stp.md

 The Spanning Tree Protocol allows for redundancy to be built into network without creating layer 2 loops, known as "Broadcast Storms".
 This allows the switches themselves to determine an efficient path through the network to a *"root switch"* (called a root bridge).
 Once a root switch has been designated it will broadcast BPDUs with each switch determining which interface will have the lowest *"root cost"*.
 When a switch is powered on, it will assume it is the root bridge and only give up its position if a superior BPDU is received.

+### Summary - Part 1

+1. One switch is elected as a root bridge.
+All ports on the root bridge are **designated ports** (forwarding state).
+   1. The root bridge is selected by the lowest bridge ID
+2. Each remaining switch will select **ONE** of its interfaces to be its **root port** (forwarding state).
+   1. Ports across from (or connected to) the root port are always **designated** ports
+   2. Root port selection
+      1. Lowest root cost
+      2. Lowest neighbour bridge ID
+      3. Lowest neighbour port ID (if two switches have two connections to each other)
+         1. The **NEIGHBOUR** port ID, not the local port ID
+3. Each remaining collision domain will select ONE interface to be a **designated port** (forwarding state).
+   1. The other port in the collision domain will be **non-designated** (blocking).
+   2. Designated port selection:
+      1. Interface on switch with lowest root cost
+      2. Interface on switch with lowest bridge ID

+---

 - Spanning Tree Protocol (SPT)
   - **IEEE 802.1D**
   - Switches from all vendors run STP by default